Peter Head

-Peter Head (born Peter Beagley 1946, Adelaide) is an Australian rock music pianist and singer-songwriter.
+Peter Head (born Peter Beagley), is an Australian rock musician, pianist, and singer-songwriter.
 He is best known for his work with the progressive rock band Headband from February 1971 to 1974.
 He then formed The Mount Lofty Rangers with Bon Scott, best known for his time as the lead singer of AC/DC, on lead vocals.

 Early years

-Peter Head began playing piano professionally at age of 13 with "Adelaide's first rock'n'roll band", Johnny Mac and the Macmen as well playing to accompany the showgirls at the infamous Hindley Street institution, La Belle, after school.
-Throughout his teens, he continued piano lessons from a variety of well-known pianists such as Bobby Gebert and Roger Frampton and played modern jazz.
+Peter Head began playing piano professionally at the age of 13 with "Adelaide's first rock'n'roll band", Johnny Mac and the Macmen as well playing to accompany showgirls at the infamous Hindley Street institution, La Belle, after school.
+Throughout his teens, he continued piano lessons from a variety of well-known jazz pianists such as Bobby Gebert and Roger Frampton and played modern jazz.
 He also played many shows accompanying a young Johnny Farnham and Doug Ashdown.

-At 17, he attended art school and opened his own art gallery for a short while with his wife.
+At 17, he attended art school and opened his own art gallery for a short time with his wife.
 He relocated to London at age 19, working and touring with a reggae band run by Boz Burrell (Bad Company) and moonlighted in various bands and loose formations in a music scene alongside artists such as Georgie Fame, Alan Price, The Foundations, and King Crimson.